Regulation Explained by an OT

 Sensory chew toys - which one to choose?
 Choosing sensory chew toys for children can be a daunting task.
 There are so many different ones available!
 They come in different shapes, different textures, [...]

-Pros and cons of pencil grasps For children who have an immature pencil grasp, there are many pencil grips available to help.
-In this post we will use the term ‘grip’ to refer [...]
+Pros and cons of pencil grips For children who have an immature pencil grasp, there are many pencil grips available to help.
+In this post I will use the term ‘grip’ to refer [...]

-Pencil grasp is a complicated affair Developing a good pencil grasp is a big milestone for children.
-The way a child holds onto their pencil is often a focus of assessment in the [...]
+Pencil grasp is a complicated affair The way a child holds onto their pencil is often a focus of assessment in the early years.
+A mature pencil grasp supports pencil skill maturity and [...]

-Sensory processing and autism Sensory Processing Disorder (SPD) describes the challenges children (and adults) have when their brains are not interpreting the sensory messages they receive from their body and the environment effectively. [...]
+Sensory processing and autism Sensory Processing Disorder (SPD) or sensory issues describes the experiences children (and adults) have when their brains interpret the sensory messages they receive differently.
+Their brains might find some [...]

 There's more to handwriting than meets the eye Handwriting is an incredibly complex skill.
 Before children can hold a pencil, they need to be able to sit up and move their arm independently [...]

-The holiday period, including Christmas, is loaded with additional sensory information.
+Helping children during festive seasons All festive events, including Christmas, Eid, Easter, Rosh Hashanah, Diwali and birthdays, are loaded with additional sensory information.
 There are new lights, sounds and smells.
-You go on extra visits to family and friends.
-If you're lucky, there are presents!
-While [...]
+You go on [...]

 Embedding OT supports into your classroom When I first graduated, quite some time ago now, I was frustrated at what I interpreted as a lack of support from educators in following through with [...]

-Let's explore why kids chew on clothing When a parent or teacher sees their child chewing on clothing or other items it can cause alarm.
+Let's explore why kids chew on clothing When a parent or teacher sees their child chewing on clothing or other items it can raise questions.
 Some children chew on other items like toys, [...]

-Let's explore oral sensory seeking Oral sensory seeking, where a child continues to put things in their mouth after the age of two, is commonly reported alongside sensory issues, autism, developmental delays and [...]
+Let's explore oral sensory seeking Oral sensory seeking, where a child continues to put things in their mouth after the age of two, is a commonly reported behaviour for children with additional needs. [...]

 The benefits of heavy work Heavy work is a commonly used term, but not everyone knows what it actually refers to!
 This post aims to give you a better understand of what it [...]

-Dyspraxia Explained - Let's explore some common myths Dyspraxia is a term that describes the sensory processing difficulty children and adults have when they struggle to plan and organise their movements.
-The term [...]
+Dyspraxia Explained - Let's explore some common myths Dyspraxia is a term that describes the sensory processing difficulty children and adults have when they struggle to plan, organise and coordinate their movements.
+The [...]

 Hearing is an essential sense!
-Our hearing sense, or auditory sense, is a sense everyone has typically heard of.
-It responds to noises in the environment.
-These noises, or sound waves, travel through [...]
+Our hearing sense, or auditory sense, is a sense everyone has typically heard of, pun intended!
+The sense of hearing responds to noises or sounds in the environment. [...]